Backendless/ui-builder-library/components/bl-transitions-component/README.md

 1. You need to activate it in the settings:

-> WARNING: After this action the component will not be displayed in preview mode
+> 🔴 **IMPORTANT**: After this action the component will not be displayed in preview mode

 <img alt="Close button logic" src="example-images/enable_dynamic_content.jpg" />